glowpointzero/typo3-site-operator/README.md

 - If not overridden in the `TcaBuilder::create` call, *grouping* labels (tabs and palettes) will be attempted to be retrieved in `EXT:my_extension/Resources/Private/Language/Model/MyModel.xlf:propertyGroup.[palette or tab id]`

+### Smoke tests
+Smoke testing is done via the `operator:siteCheckup` command, which takes its tasks from the according configuration key ('siteCheckup') in your site operator configuration.
+This package has some inbuilt test classes (called "processors"):
+- HTTP response processor (check return headers *and* content)
+- Scheduled tasks processor (basically checks, whether cronjobs are running)
+- XML sitemap processor (resolves given sitemaps of all available sites)
+- Variable processor (simple variable matching tests to validate an instance's configuration for example).

+The site-related smoke tests automatically run per site and per language, but may be restricted by the according configuration option (see examples).

+Configuring these tests is super straight forward and even *introducing your very own processor is a matter of minutes!*

 ### Utility methods